wtnwin111/interview/README.md

     23) Given a binary tree which node is a int (positive and negitive), write code to find a sub-tree which node sum is maximal.
 [Facebook]
     24）Tree update and query: see the instruction in the code
     25) Given a binary tree, print tree in each layer in one line, also could print a specific layer when given layer number. (root layer = 0)
+    26) Given a binary tree, check whether it is a mirror of itself (ie, symmetric around its center).
+[LeetCode]
+        For example, this binary tree is symmetric:
+            1
+           / \
+          2   2
+         / \ / \
+        3  4 4  3
+        But the following is not:
+            1
+           / \
+          2   2
+           \   \
+           3    3

 ##C6: Graph
     1) What's the maximum number of edges in a Directed Asynclic Graph with N node.